Frequently Asked Questions

 Why is this levy needed?

 The previous Boise Open Space, Clean Water, and Pathways Levy was approved by voters in 2015 with a 74% approval.
 Since 2015, the City of Boise has utilized the funds from this levy to fund projects to increase access to parks and pathways, and invest in projects to keep Boise’s water clean.
 In 2025, there is less than $500,000 left from the previous levy.
-Boiseans want to continue investing in the protection of clean water and the reduction of wildfire risk.
+Boiseans want to continue this important work to protect clean water, expand open space and pathways, and mitigate wildfire risk.

 How much will the levy cost me?

-The estimated average annual cost to the taxpayer of the proposed levy based on the current date above is a tax of $9.89 per $100,000 of taxable assessed value per year, based on current conditions.
-For most Boiseans, this is less than $50 dollars a year.
+The estimated average annual cost per household for the proposed levy is a property tax increase of $9.89 per $100,000 of taxable assessed home value per year, based on current conditions.
+For most Boiseans, this is less than $50 dollars per year.

 How do I vote on the levy and when is the election?